 - Open an e-book from our catalog.

-- Borrow materials in person from another C/W MARS academic library.
+- Borrow materials from another HELM library.

 - Pay a fine or make a contribution to the library's funds.

 - First, determine the FORMAT of the item (book, cd, dvd, etc.) you are seeking.
 If you want to browse, visit

 - the STACKS on the second and third floor for circulating books arranged by Library of Congress call numbers.

 - the REFERENCE AREA on the second floor for reference items such as style guides, dictionaries, and select professional manuals.

 - the JUVENILE section on the third floor for children's and young adult books.

 - the second floor for fiction, manga, new arrivals, and special displays.